steinea/obsidian-vault/_templates/Dataview Publish.md

 });
 openPublishPanel();

-// Credit to Joschua Drescher,  https://joschua.io/posts/2023/09/01/obsidian-publish-dataview/, for this solution.
+// Credit to Joschua,  https://joschua.io/posts/2023/09/01/obsidian-publish-dataview/, for this solution.
 Joschua was also kind enough to provide me with a modification via email to include content before the dataview query table, allowing me to set permalinks, as seen above.
 Thanks Joschua!

 %>